syngenta/acai-python-docs/acai/docs/apigateway/request.md

 By default, every endpoint function will receive an instance of the `Request` class (aka `request`) as the first argument of their function.
 This `request` has a lot of properties which will do common things automatically, but still allows the developer to override those operations if they deem necessary.
 Below is a list and examples of all the properties of the `request`:

-???+ example
+???+ examples
     Don't like reading documentation?
-Then look at [our examples,](https://github.com/syngenta/acai-python-docs/blob/main/examples/apigateway) which can run locally! :nerd:
+Then look at [our examples,](https://github.com/syngenta/acai-python-docs/blob/main/examples/apigateway) which can run locally!
+    :nerd:

 ### Request Properties